Ankita030694/dolphine/GOOGLE_SHEETS_SETUP.md

 1. Fill out the form on your website
 2. Submit it
-3. Check your Google Sheet - you should see a new row with the submitted data
+3. Check your Google Sheet - you should see a new row **at the top** (row 2, right after headers) with the submitted data
+4. Verify the timestamp is in Indian format (DD/MM/YYYY HH:MM:SS IST)
+5. Each new submission will push previous entries down, keeping the newest at the top

 ## Troubleshooting